jwatson-CO-edu/SPARROW/README.md

     [Y] Part 3: Metaprogramming and Macros, 2022-03-24

 ### Phase 1, Basic Function ###
-[ ] Translate first evaluator to Nim, 2022-03-30, Great Success!
+[Y] Translate first evaluator to Nim, 2022-03-30, Great Success!
     [Y] All Functions Implemented, 2022-03-30, However there is a segfault in `append` that has revealed some misunderstandings with pointers, see below.
     [Y] All Tests, Pointer Learning, 2022-03-30, Dropped pointers, ref objects instead